GeodesicJones/Binomium/README.md

 # Binomium
-This is a Hello World project to get started with ReactJS and HTML5 Canvas.
+This is a Hello World project to get started with ReactJS, HTML5 Canvas and GitHub itself.